-As of January 1, 2016, the Single Resolution Mechanism Regulation provides for the establishment of a single resolution fund that may be used by the Single Resolution Board to support a resolution plan (the "Single Resolution Fund").
+The Single Resolution Mechanism Regulation provides for the establishment of a single resolution fund that may be used by the SRB to support a resolution plan (the "Single Resolution Fund").
 The Single Resolution Fund has replaced national resolution funds implemented pursuant to the BRRD with respect to significant banks such as the Issuer.
 This Single Resolution Fund is financed by contributions raised from banks established in the Member States participating in the ECB Single Supervisory Mechanism.
-Contributions are calculated at least annually by the Single Resolution Board after consultation with the ECB and national authorities, on the basis of the pro rata amount of the bank's total liabilities (excluding own funds) less covered deposits with respect to the aggregate amount of liabilities (excluding own funds) less covered deposits of all banks authorized in all of the participating member states, subject to adjustments that are a function of risk factors.
+Contributions are calculated at least annually by the SRB after consultation with the ECB and national authorities, on the basis of the pro rata amount of the bank's total liabilities (excluding own funds) less covered deposits with respect to the aggregate amount of liabilities (excluding own funds) less covered deposits of all banks authorized in all of the participating member states, subject to adjustments that are a function of risk factors.
 The Single Resolution Fund will be gradually built up during an eight-year period (2016-2023) and shall reach at least 1% of covered deposits by December 31, 2023.
-At July 17, 2019, the Single Resolution Fund had €33 billion available, an increase of €7.8 billion compared to the €24.9 billion available at June 30, 2018.
+At June 30, 2019, the Single Resolution Fund had approximately €33 billion available.